ruslanmv/webclone/README.md

 ### Interface Options

-WebMirror offers four ways to use it:
+WebClone offers four ways to use it:

 1. **🎨 Desktop GUI** (Easiest - Enterprise Edition)
    ```bash